 - Constantly looking for the next product or angle that will help you make money from your blog

-If you decide that starting a blog is the job for you, you can get started straight away.
+If you decide that writing a blog is the job for you, you can start straight away.
 It’s wise to accept that you will need to spend a little money to get started.
 (Find out HOW much here).
 You should also allow a decent amount of time before you expect to make a profit from your blog.

-Want to get started now?
+Want to get started writing a blog now?

 3. Article Writer

 If you’d rather not start a blog of your own, another online job option for those interested in freelance writing is to write articles for other sites and blogs.
-There are people being paid $20 per article and people easily earning $200 for a similar amount of work.
+One freelance writer may be paid $20 per article while another freelance writer easily earns $200 for a similar amount of work.
 Once you get established, it is perfectly possible to make a good living in freelance writing.
 Payscale states that US writers typically make $31,000 – $89,000 per year.

 What is Article Writing?

 A flair for writing is a must, as is perfect spelling, grammar and punctuation.
 However, being a subject matter expert in a particular topic is often equally important.
-If you have particular knowledge in a specific topic – anything from medicine to vegan food to cybersecurity – starting to search for gigs in those particular areas is always wise.
+If you have particular knowledge in a specific topic – anything from medicine to vegan food to cybersecurity – starting to search for gigs online in those particular areas is always a great move.

 Why not read my freelance writing story?
-There are many down-to-earth and honest articles about becoming a writer here on HomeWorkingClub.
-Here’s how I personally got started in writing.
+There are many down-to-earth and honest articles about becoming a freelance writer here on HomeWorkingClub.
+Here’s how I personally got started as a writer.

 4. Content Strategist

-What does a content strategist do?
+What jobs does a content strategist do?

 - Control a content calendar.